 Salmon cakes are by far one of the easiest weeknight dinners and may become a recipe you keep on hand for those "I don't know what to make for dinner" days.

-- 1 tsp fresh dill or 1/2 tsp dried
+- 2 rounded teaspoon fresh dill or 1 teaspoon dried (divided)

 - 2 eggs

-- 1/2 tsp drained, rinsed and chopped capers
+- ½ teaspoon drained, rinsed and chopped capers

 - Serve with your favorite sides and plenty of lemon dill sauce and a wedge of lemon.